hep-mirrors/sherpa/Manual/source/manual/parameters/models/standard-model.rst

 be accessed through ``GMU_CMS_AQED_CONVENTION``.

 To account for quark mixing the CKM matrix elements have to be assigned.
-For this purpose the Wolfenstein parametrization :cite:`Wolfenstein1983yz` is employed.
+For this purpose the Wolfenstein parameterisation :cite:`Wolfenstein1983yz` is employed.
 The order of expansion in the lambda parameter is defined through